 - High schools enter into a partnership with the University of Rhode Island

 - Students register for courses through the Office of Special Programs, URI Feinstein Providence Campus.
-Ken Jolicoeur, the URI representative, visits the schools to officially register students.
+A URI representative can visit the schools to officially register students.

-- Students pay a significantly reduced fee for the course (currently $190).
+- Students pay a significantly reduced fee for the course (currently $195) plus a one-time URI transcript fee (currently $40).
 Payment is due at the time of registration.

 - Upon course completion, a grade is recorded on your high school transcript and on an official URI transcript.